Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 Additional monitoring parameter capability can be added to a configured monitor using serial kit sets or via interfaces to external equipment, but these are realized through the system software of the monitor and has nothing to do with the type of sockets or cables being used.

-When the MTU block of a monitor is not equipped with FiO2 hardware internally, no amount of yellow multi-parameter sockets is going to provide this measurement capability.
-The amount of configured hardware linked to each multi-parameter socket varies, so is the system support for serial kits and external interfaces.
+When an MPU is not equipped with FiO2 hardware internally, no amount of MULTI sockets is going to provide this measurement capability.
+The amount of hardware placed in each MPU varies, so is the system support for serial kits and external devices (and powered separately).

 Examples of configured hardware and serial kits using Smart Cables